Social-Emotional

 Read MoreTSS Celebrates Coming Out Day

-The Sycamore School recently celebrated National Coming Out Day 2022 on Tuesday, October 11.
-This was kicked off by Dr. Rachel’s Journalism class, who decided they wanted to commemorate the 34th anniversary of this day.
-So, they collaborated with school counselor Mr. Tyler on ways the school could honor this milestone and the LGBTQIA+ community.
+The Sycamore School celebrated National Coming Out Day 2022 on Tuesday, October 11.
+Dr. Rachel’s Journalism class kicked off the idea when they decided they wanted to commemorate the 34th anniversary of this day.
+In collaboration with school counselor Mr. Tyler, they identified ways the school could honor this milestone and the LGBTQIA+ community.
 The Journalism class covered a bulletin board with resources for LGBTQIA+ students and created a banner with quotes from students about what National Coming Out Day means to them.
-Materials from GLSEN, the Gay, Lesbian, & Straight Education Network, were used to support the conversation.
+Materials from GLSEN, the Gay, Lesbian, & Straight Education Network, supported robust classroom conversations.
 In our Morning Meeting on National Coming Out Day, students watched videos from the Human Rights Campaign that included stories of people from the LGBTQIA+ community and their coming out experiences.
-Students discussed the importance of these stories and ways we can make our community a safer place for all…
+Students discussed the importance of these stories how we can make our community safer for all people to be themselves authentically.
+Some…

 Read MoreCommunities in Crisis: The Pandemic, School Refusal, and Mental Health Struggles – What We’re Not Talking About